 Fertility test kits for men and women face supply chain challenges and potentially reduced demand as family formation and expansion tends to decline during periods of economic uncertainty.

 Fertility tracking and monitoring apps expected to remain largely unaffected by the pandemic.

-Natural Cycles and Ava have added features to monitor Covid-19 symptoms among their users.
+Natural Cycles and Ava (acquired by FemTec Health) have added features to monitor Covid-19 symptoms among their users.

 The fertility tech market primarily includes products engaged in fertility monitoring and tracking, which includes at-home fertility/hormone measuring kits, fertility and ovulation monitoring and tracking app, and the men’s fertility test and sperm storage segments as well as fertility preservation services.
 Notably, among the disruptors and watchlist companies, egg freezing services had the smallest number of companies.